+e) Publications

-- A computerized database and an email distribution list have been created - An exhibition, L'Architecture des Kassena du Burkina Faso, Une expression des espaces au féminin (The Architecture of Kassena in Burkina Faso, An Expression of Feminine Spaces) has been produced - E. Publications - A book and CD-ROM have been published by the Université Senghor on the theme of Laws and Heritage, with partial funding by AFRICA 2009 - A book on earthen mosques in Mali has been published within the framework of the programme - F. Technical Assistance - 20 Computers and other assorted equipment have been purchased by the programme for institutions in the region - Approximately US\$ 2,500 worth of books have been purchased for conservation libraries and institutions in 4 countries - 1 conservation laboratory technician from Zanzibar was trained at ICCROM - G. Exchange, Internship, and Scholarship - Six professionals have received scholarships to attend an ICCROM course on cultural landscape management, urban conservation, and stone conservation - One intern has been taken on by the programme to work on the 4th Regional Course - Six regional professionals were funded to attend the ICOMOS General Assembly in Victoria Falls, Zimbabwe as well as a pre-conference meeting in Kimberly, South Africa - Two former participants of the 3rd Regional Course were give scholarships to study for a masters degree from the University of Zimbabwe in the field of Heritage Resource Management - One regional professional was given an internship to work for the 1st Technical Course held in Bafoussam, Cameroon - One former participant of the Fourth Regional Course from Burkina Faso was invited to contribute to a conservation project in northern Ghana - H. National Seminars - National Seminar on Culture and Development, Lilongwe, Malawi, 22 24 July 2003 - National Seminar on the Preventive Conservation of Historic Buildings and their Collections, Mombasa, Kenya, 17 28 November 2003 - I. Projets Situés - Burkina Faso Conservation and Presentation of the Na-Yiri of Kokologho (2003) - Cameroon Stone Built Structures in the Mandara Mountains (2002) - Gabon Cathédrale de Sainte Marie, Libreville (2002, 2003)
+- A book and CD-ROM have been published by the Université Senghor on the theme of Laws and Heritage, with partial funding by AFRICA 2009. - A book on earthen mosques in Mali has been published within the framework of the programme f) Technical Assistance g) Exchange, Internship, and Scholarship

+- 23 Computers and other assorted equipment have been purchased by the programme for institutions in the region. - Approximately US\$ 2,500 worth of books have been purchased for conservation libraries and institutions in 4 countries. - 1 conservation laboratory technician from Zanzibar was trained at ICCROM.

+- Eight professionals have received scholarships to attend an ICCROM course on cultural landscape management, urban conservation, and stone conservation - One intern has been taken on by the programme to work on the 4th Regional Course. - Six regional professionals were funded to attend the ICOMOS General Assembly in Victoria Falls, Zimbabwe as well as a pre-conference meeting in Kimberly, South Africa

+- Two former participants of the 3rd Regional Course were give scholarships to study for a masters degree from the University of Zimbabwe in the field of Heritage Resource Management - One regional professional was given an internship to work for the 1st Technical Course held in Bafoussam, Cameroon - One former participant of the Fourth Regional Course (from Burkina Faso) was invited to contribute to a conservation project in northern Ghana. - One professional from Cameroon was given an exchange grant to study conservation of dry stone construction at Great Zimbabwe - One cultural heritage professional from the Democratic Republic of Congo was given a travel scholarship by AFRICA 2009 to attend a meeting at UNESCO on conservation issues in that country.
-- Gambia (The) James Island (2000, 2001)

-- Ghana Asante Traditional Buildings (1998, 1999, 2000, 2001, 2002)

-- Ghana Larabanga Mosque (2002, 2003)

-- Kenya Leven House and Steps (2002, 2003)

-- Mali Tombeau des Askias (2001, 2002)

-- Niger Niamey, Zinder, and Agadez (2000, 2001, 2002)

-- Nigeria Inventory of Bauchi State (2003)

-- Nigeria Osun-Osogbo Sacred Grove (2003)

-- Tanzania Kondoa Rock Paintings Site (2000, 2001, 2002, 2003)

-- Togo Koutammakou Cultural Landscape (2002)

-- Uganda Kasubi Tombs (1998, 2000)

-- Zimbabwe Khami Archaeological Site (1998).
+h) National Seminars

+- National Seminar on Culture and Development, Lilongwe, Malawi, 22 - 24 July 2003 - National Seminar on the Preventive Conservation of Historic Buildings and their Collections, Mombasa, Kenya, 17 28 November 2003 - National Seminar on GIS based Computerised Documentation and Inventory, Livingstone, Zambia, 17 22 May 2004 i) Projets Situés

+- Burkina Faso Conservation and Presentation of the Na-Yiri of Kokologho (2003, 2004) - Burkina Faso Tiebele (2004) - Cameroon Stone Built Structures in the Mandara Mountains (2002, 2004) - Cameroon National Inventory Project (2004) - Gabon Cathedrale de Sainte Marie, Libreville (2002, 2003, 2004) - Gambia (The) James Island (2000, 2001) - Ghana Asante Traditional Buildings (1998, 1999, 2000, 2001, 2002) - Ghana Larabanga Mosque (2002, 2003) - Kenya Leven House and Steps (2002, 2003, 2004) - Mali Tombeau des Askias (2001, 2002) - Niger Niamey, Zinder, and Agadez (2000, 2001, 2002) - Nigeria Inventory of Bauchi State (2003, 2004) - Nigeria Osun-Osogbo Sacred Grove (2003, 2004) - Tanzania Kondoa Rock Paintings Site (2000, 2001, 2002, 2003) - Togo Koutammakou Cultural Landscape (2002, 2004) - Uganda Kasubi Tombs (1998, 2000) - Zimbabwe Khami Archaeological Site (1998)

-Activities Related to the Promotion of the World Heritage Global Strategy and Periodic Reporting Process
+Activities Related to Promotion of the World Heritage Global Strategy and Periodic Reporting Process